What is your cancellation/deposit policy?

 Does my cabin have a kitchen?

-Only our housing rentals (Carlo Loft, Carlo Guest Cabin and Carlo House) have kitchens.
-They are stocked with some basic spices, oils, and pots and pans available for your use.
+All our room/cabin rentals have microwaves, mini refrigerators and coffee makers.
+Uur housing rentals (Carlo Loft, Carlo Guest Cabin and Carlo House) have full kitchens and are stocked with some basic spices, oils, and pots and pans available for your use.

 Are there groceries available?